- June 3, 2019

 Awareness Tips for Motorcyclists

 If you are a motorcycle rider, you know the fun you can have on your bike.
 You also understand how exhilarating it is to cruise on the open road.
 But you also know that controlling a motorcycle safely is challenging and takes practice and care.
 Note that data on total vehicle miles traveled indicates that motorcyclists are 28 times as likely as occupants of cars to die in an accident.
+With such risks, a motorcycle accident lawsuit might be something riders should be aware of.
 Riding your motorcycle safely takes much practice, balance, coordination and excellent judgment.